arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/07.debian-guide/content.md

 ![Updating package lists (4)](assets/debian_package_update_4.png)

-Regular updates helps to have the latest security patches and bug fixes, keeping your UNO Q secure and stable.
-It is a good practice to run `sudo apt update && sudo apt upgrade` periodically to keep your system up-to-date.
+Regular updates help to have the latest security patches and bug fixes, keeping your UNO Q secure and stable.
+It is a good practice to run `sudo apt update && sudo apt upgrade` regularly to keep your system up to date.

-***For major system updates or OS version upgrades, it is recommended to use the image flashing procedure described in the dedicated [UNO Q image flash tutorial](https://docs.arduino.cc/tutorials/uno-q/update-image/).***
+***For major system updates or OS version upgrades, it is recommended to use the image flashing procedure described in the dedicated [__UNO Q image flash tutorial__](https://docs.arduino.cc/tutorials/uno-q/update-image/).***

 ### Installing Software